How to Do Seated Calf Raises

 How to Make Seated Calf Raises Harder

 To give your muscles more work, simply add more weight.
-You can also elevate the balls of your feet with a block to increase your range of motion.
+You can also elevate the balls of your feet with a block or a weight plate to increase your range of motion.

 Seated Calf Raise Variations